STRATEGIC PLAN | doc

 I. Reason for Policy

-The use of communication and information technologies resources permeates every part of the teaching and business functions of Tennessee State University.
+The use information technologies resources permeates every part of the teaching and business functions of Tennessee State University.
 The application and use of information technologies requires the awareness and enforcement of rules and regulations to safeguard the computational and communication assets that are necessary to serve the students, faculty, and staff of TSU.

 II.
 Policy Scope